188.8.131.52 Qualification for AGDRP

-AGDRP can ONLY be paid if the Minister for Water Resources, Drought, Rural Finance, Natural Disaster and Emergency Management (the Minister) determines in writing that an event is a major disaster (1.1.M.20) for the purposes of the payment.
-The Minister is also responsible for determining the circumstances in which persons are considered to be adversely affected (18.104.22.168) by the major disaster for the purposes of SSAct section 1061L.
+AGDRP can ONLY be paid if the Minister for Agriculture, Drought and Emergency Management (the Minister) determines in writing that an event is a major disaster (1.1.M.20) for the purposes of the payment.
+The Minister is also responsible for determining the circumstances in which persons are considered to be adversely affected (184.108.40.206) by the major disaster for the purposes of SSAct section 1061L.
 In NO circumstances can payment of AGDRP be made without both these legislative instruments being in place.
 If there are any doubts, the Department of Home Affairs should be contacted for advice.

 Example: Disasters where a ministerial determination has been made and AGDRP has been activated include the 2009 Samoa tsunami, the 2009 Sumatra earthquakes, the Tasmanian bushfires in 2013, the 2015 New South Wales East Coast Storms and Floods and the 2019 North and Far North Queensland Monsoonal Trough.

 Absence of a ministerial determination